GrapheneOS/hardened_malloc/README.md

 will be offered as part of hardened variants of the Bionic and musl C standard libraries.

+## Compatibility

+OpenSSH 8.1 or higher is required to allow the mprotect PROT_READ|PROT_WRITE system calls in the seccomp-bpf filter rather than killing the process.

 ## OS integration

 ### Android-based operating systems